olivergondza/phpregtest/README.md

 from the directory you usually run phpunit command line utility.

-By default it runs phpunit using all PHP interpreters installed by phpfarm it finds.
+By default phpregtest runs phpunit using all PHP interpreters installed by phpfarm in ascending order ordered by version number.
 It tries to detect phpunit and phpfarm location by itself.

 phpregtest can accept the same set of arguments as phpunit does.